unixbhaskar/slpkg/README.rst

 	  -l all, sbo [all, sbo ...], --list all, sbo [all, sbo ...] list of installed packages
 	  -n , --network        find from SBo repositority
-	  -i  [ ...], --install  [ ...]
+	  -c , --check          check if your package is up to date -i  [ ...], --install  [ ...]
 	                        install binary packages
 	  -u  [ ...], --upgrade  [ ...]